mohanrajcs03/DevTinder/README.md

   - Order of the Routes matter a lot !
   - Http methods
   - Use [Postman]
+  - Explore Routing and use of ?, +, *, () in routes
+  - Reading Query params
+  - Reading Dynamic Routes

 # -------------- Creating Server ---------------